 How to Create Shift Roster 24×7 with Excel Automation

-We have taken five shifts from morning to night.
+Let’s say we have five shifts from morning to night.
 M1, M2 represent morning shifts.
 A is for afternoon, and N1, N2 are for night shifts.
-And there are also two off days defined by O1 and O2.
+There are also two off days defined by O1 and O2.
 Each employee has to work one shift each day, except for off days.
+Let’s define the names for the months with the help of Name Manager.

 Dataset for dropdown box settings